 Still, there’s room for a scientific approach to mastering tone.
 According to Plutchik’s wheel of emotions, feelings can generally be calculated based on the combination of basic emotions.
 So to create a feeling of love, there must be both joy and trust.
 Or to make envy, you’d combine sadness and anger.
 (Think of it as the alchemist’s guide to emotion.)
 When combined with the NRC Word-Emotion Association Lexicon, which sorts words into corresponding emotional reactions, feelings can be reverse-engineered, word by word.

-How to intentionally create tone and avoid missteps
+How to intentionally create tone in your writing

 Once you’ve figured out your desired tone, here are a few things you should keep in mind while writing: